Mixbo-zz/relooker/README.md

 Basic editing will also be possible sooner or later.

 ## Which files can I analyze?
-Anything.
+Any.
 Most features are structure independant and interpret the actual content of the file instead of relying on headers and/or prior knowledge.
-Open any file -> What you see is what you get.
+What you see is what you get.

 ![Screenshot](http://wakowakowako.com/mixbo/3_screen.png)